I-am-PUID-0/DMB_Docs/docs/features/configuration.md

 }
 ```

 Each section configures a specific service.

-Below is a detailed breakdown of the most important sections:
+Below is a breakdown of some of the sections:

-!!! caution "Be Careful When Modifying `dmb_config.json`"
-    While DMB is highly configurable via `dmb_config.json`,
-    some changes can cause failures during startup.
-    As such, it is **not recommended** to make modifications unless you fully understand their impact.

 ---